ianliu-johnston/monty/README.md

 3. `pop` pop the value at the top of the stack.
 4. `pint` peek the top of the stack.
 5. `pchar` peek, turning the value into an ascii character if possible.
-6. `add` pop the 2 elements at the top, push the addition on the stack.
+6. `add` pop the 2 elements at the top, push the result of the addition on the stack.
-7. `sub` pop the 2 elements at the top, push the subtraction on the stack.
+7. `sub` pop the 2 elements at the top, push the result of the subtraction on the stack.
-8. `mul` pop the 2 elements at the top, push the multiplication on the stack.
+8. `mul` pop the 2 elements at the top, push the result of the multiplication on the stack.
-9. `div` pop the 2 elements at the top, push the division on the stack.
+9. `div` pop the 2 elements at the top, push the result of the division on the stack.
 10. `mod` pop the 2 elements at the top, push the modulo on the stack.
 11. `swap` swap the top 2 elements of the stack.
 12. `rotl` move the top element to the bottom of the stack.
 13. `rotr` move the element at the bottom of the stack to the top.